WRNY (New York City): Aviation Radio

 The day after the bankruptcy auction, the Aviation Radio Station, Inc. was formed to take over the WRNY radio stations.
 C. M. Keys, president of the Curtiss Aeroplane and Motor Company, provided the financial backing for the new company.
 Chester Cuthell, the attorney who was at the auction, was the president and Walter Lemmon was the general manager.
 The goal of the station was to promote aviation.
 The Federal Radio Commission had to approve station license transfer and any changes to the station.
-Mr. Cuthell asked the commission for more frequencies as he said that he and his partners had up to $2,000,000 dollars to spend on the stations.
+Mr. Cuthell asked the commission for more frequencies as he said that he and his partners had up to $2,000,000 to spend on the stations.
 The commission approved the license transfers and improvements to the existing stations.

 In August 1929 Aviation Radio moved the studios from the Roosevelt Hotel to 27 West Fifty-Seventh Street.
 They also installed a new 1,000 watt transmitter with automatic frequency control and new speech amplifiers at the Coytesville transmitter site.
 These upgrades improved the station's range and sound quality.
 The short wave station, 2XAL, increased its power to 15,000 watts.
 The radio station's format was changed; the jazz music was prohibited and replaced with presentations devoted to aviation and aviators.
 On a show about women aviators, Amelia Earhart recounted her recent transcontinental flight.
 The station gave hourly weather reports of aviators.
 A typical schedule in late 1929 under the timesharing agreement on 1010 kHz had WRNY starting at 10:00 AM, WHN following at 1:30 PM, WPAP at 7:00 PM, and finally WRNY closing out the broadcast day from 9:30 PM to midnight.
 WQAO, owned by the Calvary Baptist Church, broadcast three programs on Sunday and one on Wednesday.